smagicld/xiaoxiangBMS/README.md

 * [Where to buy](#Where-to-buy)
 * [Sample projects](#Sample-projects)

-# Xiaoxiang BMS / JBD-SP15S001 jiabaida BMS
+# Xiaoxiang BMS / JBD-SP15S001 / JBD-SP05S002 jiabaida BMS

 iOS and Apple Watch App for Xiaoxiang / jiabaida (JBD) BMS: [AppStore Link](https://itunes.apple.com/us/app/xiaoxiang-bms/id1375405426?mt=8&ign-mpt=uo%3D4)

 With Xiaoxiang Xiaoxiang / jiabaida (JBD) BMS you can build simple Li-Ion or LiFePo4 battery packs.
 For camping, car, solar or e-bikes (see links below - my projects).

 Xiaoxiang Xiaoxiang / jiabaida (JBD) BMS can be extended with an bluetooth adapter.
 It makes possible to:
+* NEW: Support for JBD-SP05S002 BMS
+* NEW: Saving / restoring BMS configs
-* NEW: access with PIN code to BMS and config section (only iOS)
+* access with PIN code to BMS and config section (only iOS)
 * show basic data on Apple Watch
 * simple logging of max voltage, current and power
 * enable and configure Balancer over the App (Config section)